Cleanliness and log-characteristic cycles for vector bundles with flat connections: Nonarchimedean differential modules

 \begin{corollary} Assume that $F$ satisfies the conditions in \ref{SS:irregularities}.
-Let $V$ be a differential module over $F$ with pure irregularity $b$.
-Assume that all refined irregularities of $V$ form several copies of a same $\mathrm{Gal}(F' / F)$-orbit for some finite extension $F'$ of $F$.
+Let $V$ be a differential module over $F$ with pure irregularity.
+Assume that all refined irregularities of $V$ form several copies of a same $\mathrm{Gal}(F' / F)$-orbit for some finite Galois extension $F'$ of $F$.
 Let $r$ be the number of elements in the $\mathrm{Gal}(\kappa_{F'} / \kappa_F)$-orbit of an element in $\mathcal R \mathrm{ef}^\sharp(V)$.
 Then $\dim V \cdot \Irr(V) / r \in \ZZ$. \end{corollary} \begin{proof} Let $F''$ be the maximal unramified extension of $F$ inside $F'$.
-By Proposition~\ref{P:decomposition-field}(iii), $V$ splits into direct sum of exactly $r$ differential modules corresponding to each element in the $\mathrm{Gal}(\kappa_{F'} / \kappa_F)$-orbit; the direct summand would each have dimension $\dim V / r$.
-The corollary follows from Proposition~\ref{P:decomposition-field}(i). \end{proof}
+Applying the decomposition of Proposition~\ref{P:decomposition-field}(iii) to $V'' = V \otimes_F F''$, as a differential module over $F''$, we see that $V''$ splits into a direct sum of $r$ differential modules, whose refined irregularities give the $\Gal(F'/F'')$-orbits of the refined irregularities of $V$.
+Hence, each direct summand is of dimension $\dim V/r$ over $F''$.
+Applying Proposition~\ref{P:decomposition-field}(i) to any such direct summand shows that $\Irr(V) \cdot \dim V/r \in \ZZ$. \end{proof}

-\begin{remark} We remark that, when the differential operators are not of rational type, all above definitions and results are still valid, if the radii is strictly bigger than the the inverse of operator norms.
+\begin{remark} When the differential operators are not of rational type, all above definitions and results are still valid, if the radii is strictly bigger than the the inverse of operator norms.
 See \cite[Remarks~1.3.29, 1.4.22]{xiao-refined}. \end{remark}

 We record a technical but useful lemma for future reference.